 Heavy whipping cream vs. whipping cream

-Different types of cream are classified based on fat their contents.
+Different types of cream are classified based on their fat content.

 On the other hand, light whipping cream, which is sometimes called whipping cream, is slightly lighter, containing 30–35% milk fat (3).